Covid-19 vaccine mandates are divisive, but they can work. Europe is starting to show how – KION546

 As cases in Germany soar, the country’s health minister has warned that by winter’s end, “just about everyone in Germany will probably be either vaccinated, recovered or dead.”
 Since Wednesday, a new law has required all workers to provide proof of vaccination, recovery or a negative test — those who don’t comply will be barred from entering their office and could go unpaid.
 And Olaf Scholz, Germany’s incoming chancellor, said that mandatory vaccinations would be considered by the new coalition because “vaccination is the way out of this pandemic.”

-In Greece, where infections are rising, all unvaccinated adult citizens have been banned from entering cinemas, theaters, museums or gyms — with or without a test.
+In Greece, where infections are rising, Prime Minister Kyriakos Mitsotakis said Tuesday that Covid-19 vaccinations would be made mandatory for all citizens over the age of 60.
+The Greek government had recently banned unvaccinated adult citizens from entering cinemas, theaters, museums or gyms — with or without a test.
 Access to public services, banks and shops without a negative test was already restricted for the unvaccinated.
 The Czech Republic, which is seeing its highest case counts of the pandemic, is also tightening requirements along similar lines.

 The ratcheting of restrictions on the unvaccinated is part of a wider movement toward vaccine mandates globally, Thomas Hale says.
 “Austria’s a very dramatic example.
 But it’s very much part of a bigger trend.”